LuongPhuHoa/socfish/README.md

 # How to execute SocFish

-    INFO: To execute SocFish you should to have php, openssh, unzip and wget installed!
+    INFO: To execute SocFish you should
+    execute the following command!

 > socfish